 The Company is traded on the TSX Venture Exchange under the symbol "GSS" and on the Frankfurt/Freiverkehr & Xetra Exchanges under the symbol "GSR" (WKN 904435).
-To the Company's knowledge, there are only two significant shareholders of the Company (defined as those holding greater than 10%).
-The Company's chief financial officer, Mr. Douglas Reeson, who holds 9.54% of the Company's issued and outstanding common shares.
-Mr. Reeson hold these shares for investment purposes.
-In the future, subject to applicable law, he may acquire or dispose of securities of Gossan, on the open market or through private transactions, depending upon a number of factors, including but not limited to general market and economic conditions, personal affairs and estate planning and other available investment opportunities.
-Mr. Eric Sprott holds 11.83%, for investment purposes.
+To the Company's knowledge, there is one significant shareholder of the Company (defined as those holding greater than 10%).
+The Sprott Foundation, an entity controlled by Mr. Eric Sprott, holds 11.83%, for investment purposes.